EQAR/deqar-docs/docs/data_submission.md

 * Choose your file under *Select CSV file* and click *Upload*.
 * You can now review your data one more time under *Uploaded CSV Data*, and make changes if necessary.
 * Afterwards, click on *Ingest* under the table.
 The uploaded CSV file now passes the same [validation](#validation-criteria) pipeline as information submitted through any other method.
-* After ingest, you will see all rows highlighted in green if they were succesfully injected, or in red if they could not be ingested due to validation errors.
-Click on one row to see details about errors or [flags](#flagging-criteria) in the top-right corner.
+* After ingest, you will see all rows highlighted in green if they were successfully saved, or in red if they could not be ingested due to validation errors.
+Click on a row to see details about the errors.
 * If you experienced errors, you can correct the respective lines and click on *Ingest* again.
 * Please note that the green rows will be re-ingested, but overwrite the existing report based on the DEQAR Report ID.
-Any changes you make to green rows will therefore be recorded on further ingest.
+Any changes you make to green rows will therefore be recorded on a further ingest, too.

 ## Submission API